AVerteC/c-asgn0/README_asgn2.md

   ```

 This function takes in the resource, the initial body contents that come with the header portion of the HTTP request, the content-length, and the socket descriptor to process a PUT request.
-The PUT method can save data to new files, and files that already exist.
+The PUT method can save data to new and existing files.
 It can write the data received with the header in the initial recv()s by using the initial_body_length, and the initial_body_contents along with a counter to check the bytes written to file.

-It also removes the first slash from the resource name to use with open().
-It also keeps track of whether it needs to send `201 Created` or `200 OK` by using two boolean flags that are set by checking the value errno after calling open().
+It also keeps track of whether it needs to send `201 Created` or `200 OK` by using two boolean flags that are set by checking the errno value if open() returns a negative file descriptor.
 If it encounters errors opening the file, it sends `201 Created`, otherwise it sends `200 OK`.

-If it has an error opening the file and gets a file descriptor of `-1`, it checks the errno value and:
-handle_put() calls open in truncate mode to overwrite the resource file's contents.
+handle_put() checks if the resource name is valid, then calls open() in truncate mode to overwrite the resource file's contents.
-It also checks if the resource name is valid.
-It removes the first character of the resource name to use and calls open() in read-only mode.
+It removes the first character of the resource name `/` to get the actual filename to call open() with.

 To save data from the client, handle_put() uses a loop that counts the bytes written with write() and keeps receiving data from the client until the content length counter matches the bytes written counter.

 If it encounters any errors while writing to the file, it sends a `500 Internal Server Error`.